Hdz2001/Crypto_Coin_Info/README.md

 Many datas are still in progress and will be added later on.

 3. How to make .exe file from Windows?
-I made .exe file and custom the icon for the file using pyinstaller.
+\n I made .exe file and custom the icon for the file using pyinstaller.
 You either need to add pyinstaller to your PATH or go into pyinstaller source location in order to make the below code work.
 (My location for pyinstaller is: C:\Users\trann\AppData\Local\Packages\PythonSoftwareFoundation.Python.3.8_qbz5n2kfra8p0\LocalCache\local-packages\Python38\Scripts, you can try to have a look yourself)
 Download the coin_info.py file and uquid.ico file to your computer, move them in the pyinstaller location if you didn't add pyinstaller as your PATH.